ben-wachspress/sephora_skincare_reviews/README.md

 ## Running the Analysis

 To rerun the analysis:
-1. Ensure libraries imported in first notebook cell are installed
+1. Ensure libraries imported in the first notebook cell are installed
 2. Download the Sephora product and reviews datasets from Kaggle (https://www.kaggle.com/datasets/nadyinky/sephora-products-and-skincare-reviews/data)
 3. Update the data file paths in the notebook
 4. Run notebook cells end-to-end